-I Parent/Guardian Agreement and Liability V Vaiver I, the undersigned parent(s)/guardian(s), perreto drive to and from Kemper County High Sofollowing: As stated in the School's enrollment contractive even if they are over 18 years of age.
-I am re The Student has a current/valid MS state drup to date, and the Student is insured on the student or others, and that by voluntarily alloparent(s)/guardian(s) and the Student will ho I agree that I am responsible for deciding w nis my child ("the student"), ors" for KCHS purposes rance, and inspection are njury of death to the icle, the from all liability. rive to/from KCHS (e.g. poor weather, sickness, fatigue), regardless of days" or "delays".
+I Parent/Guardian Agreement and Liability Waiver I, the undersigned parent(s)/guardian(s), permit my child ("the student"), to drive to and from Kemper County High School for regular school days.
+In granting my permission, I agree to the following: As stated in the School's enrollment contracts, all KCHS students are classified as "minors" for KCHS purposes even if they are over 18 years of age.
+I am responsible for the Student as parent/guardian.
+The Student has a current/valid MS state driver's license; the vehicle's registration, insurance, and inspection are up to date, and the Student is insured on the vehicle.
+The parent(s)/guardian(s) and/or the Student and/or the driver assume the risk of harm, injury of death to the Student or others, and that by voluntarily allowing the Student to operate his/her own vehicle, the parent(s)/guardian(s) and the Student will hold KCHS and its officers and employees free from all liability.
+I agree that I am responsible for deciding when it is safe/unsafe to allow the Student to drive to/from KCHS (e.g. poor weather, sickness, fatigue), regardless of any other factors such as KCSD decisions on "inclement weather days" or "delays".
 I understand that the Student agrees to drive safely and in accordance with all laws and regulations, on and off the KCHS campus.
-I understand that the Student must arrive to parent/guardian, and must not in any way ab I agree that the Student is prohibited from of use the privilege of driving to/from KCHS. events.
-I agree that the Student is prohibited from consent and release of liability from all parer I understand that the Student's car is effected. driving other students to and from KCHS with nts/guardians involved, including myself. ively "off limits" (no loitering in/around car) I agree that the Student has read and agrees I agree that KCHS as its sole discretion ma s to these provisions as well as the rules in the y revoke the Student's privilege to drive to a e student agreement. nd from KCHS for any reason.
-I agree that by signing this agreement I und derstand KCHS has the right to search any ve hicle driven to campus.
-Parent/Guardian Name (print) Parent/Guardian Signature Date Student Agreement I, the undersigned Student, have read and ag is a privilege and carries serious responsibilis school day (no loitering in and around my cresponsibility of my parent(s)/guardian(s), the regulations on and off campus, and that I with gree to the provisions above.
-I understand that ities.
-I understand that my car is effectively "ar during school, lunch, sports, or flex period hat driving is a serious responsibility, that I will in no way abuse the privilege to drive to ar S can be revoked at any time and for any reas t driving to and from KCHS off limits" during the s).
-I agree, under the vill obey laws and nd from school.
-I understand Student Name (print) Student Signature
+I understand that the Student must arrive to School on time, must not leave School early with the consent from a parent/guardian, and must not in any way abuse the privilege of driving to/from KCHS.
+I agree that the Student is prohibited from driving other students during the school day from KCHS to school events.
+I agree that the Student is prohibited from driving other students to and from KCHS without the express, written consent and release of liability from all parents/guardians involved, including myself.
+I understand that the Student's car is effectively "off limits" (no loitering in/around car) during the KCHS School I agree that the Student has read and agrees to these provisions as well as the rules in the student agreement.
+I agree that KCHS as its sole discretion may revoke the Student's privilege to drive to and from KCHS for any reason.
+I agree that by signing this agreement I understand KCHS has the right to search any vehicle driven to campus.
+Parent/Guardian Name (print) Parent/Guardian Signature Date Student Agreement I, the undersigned Student, have read and agree to the provisions above.
+I understand that driving to and from KCHS is a privilege and carries serious responsibilities.
+I understand that my car is effectively "off limits" during the school day (no loitering in and around my car during school, lunch, sports, or flex periods).
+I agree, under the responsibility of my parent(s)/guardian(s), that driving is a serious responsibility, that I will obey laws and regulations on and off campus, and that I will in no way abuse the privilege to drive to and from school, I understand that my privilege to drive to and from KCHS can be revoked at any time and for any reason at the School's sole discretion.
+Student Name (print)